vski-ai/table/readme.md

 1. Module State (s) - factory expects callbacks provided by a module: state(p), persist(s), mutation(s), etc. The factory registers module state, persistence callback and mutation callback (dispatch).
 2. Store Factory - the main interface is TableState which is to be extended by modules.
 Provides dispatch(cmd) callback.
 Most of the components accept `store` as an input.
 There's no context, things are done explicitly!
 3. Plugin Factory - expects an init callbacks and plugin name.
-Is executed after store initialization and before table render.
-Everything that has to be initialized before render make use of plugin interface (including store modules).
+It is executed after store initialization and before table render.
+Everything that has to be initialized before render makes use of plugin interface (including store modules).
 4. Table Factory - mates store, plugins and table view. then returns store instance and Table component.

 ## WIP